 If you own an e-commerce business, you’re probably interested in ways to increase sales.
+One way to do this is with eCommerce plugins, of which WordPress – and WooCommerce – heavy many.
 Dynamic pricing in WooCommerce is one way to do this – it lets you set up conditional pricing based on purchase quantity, cart totals, and more.
 Therefore, dynamic pricing is a fantastic way to build customer loyalty, push sales, and attract new business.
 In this article, we’ll show you exactly how to set up WooCommerce Dynamic Pricing.

 Let’s dig in!

 - 1 An Introduction to WooCommerce Dynamic Pricing

 - 2 Choosing a WooCommerce Dynamic Pricing Plugin